Here are my 10 Practical Steps to Getting Healthy.

 Freedom from The Conditioned Mind is the Recipe for Getting Healthy

-Obviously you need to be free of your conditioned mind if you truly want to live a healthy life.
-But, first you need to find out what is the conditioned mind.
+You need to be free of your conditioned mind if you truly want to live a healthy life, but first you need to understand – What is the conditioned mind?
 You are not born with this.
 You develop it as you grow up in a society.
 I call it the Acquired self as compared to the original self that you are born with.
 The original self eats for physiological reasons.
 In contrast, your acquired self eats for psychological reasons.

 In order to understand the making of your Acquired Self and how to be free of it, please refer to my book, “Stress Cure Now.”